jetstream-cloud/js2docs/docs/general/object.md

 Once you have the Swift client installed, you can test it by doing:

-    swift post my_unique_bucket_name
+    swift post my-unique-bucket-name

-which will create a storage container called "my_unique_bucket_name".
+which will create a storage container called "my-unique-bucket-name".
 You can then list your buckets by doing:

     swift list

 If you want to delete the test bucket, you can do:

-    swift delete my_unique_bucket_name
+    swift delete my-unique-bucket-name

 As with all Openstack clients, you can see the full list of commands with